ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 > There is a huge market for playing games on your refrigerator.

-* No canvas - too slow / unreliable.
-Uses javascript / css
+* No html5 `canvas` - too slow / unreliable.
+Moblyng uses javascript / css
 * Moblyng shell handles native hooks
 * Benefits of wrapper: native app in app stores for distribution and consumer access